wavebeem/wavebeem.com/_drafts/making-a-language.md

 ## What's in a programming language?

-Programming languages implementations vary wildly, but the steps are roughly as follows:
+Programming language implementations vary wildly, but the steps are roughly as follows:

 - Parse source code text into abstract syntax tree (AST) such as JSON
 - *(Optional)* Static analysis of AST to report warnings and errors